ItzKarizma/ItzKarizma/README.md

 # Hey, ItzKarizma here!
 I'm just a CS student diving headfirst into the AI abyss, tryna make machines smarter than my ex’s decisions.
-I use Linux (Arch, fight me) and mess with code like it’s my side hustle.
+I use Linux (Arch btw, fight me) and mess with code like it’s my side hustle.
 Used to rock Windows back in the day, but now it’s all bash and vibes.
 My GitHub’s a playground for wild ideas and noice algorithms, but mostly *private*, I'm shy... that's why you can't see most of them!

 ## My Arsenal (no Gunners, just code)
 - **OS**: Arch Linux + Hyprland is what life's about, Windows is... nostalgia